 - a.
 Charge departments and funds only after overhead services are provided.
 Overhead allocation plans allow a government to forecast the amount of overhead it will charge each department in a given year.
 Although costs can be charged quarterly, monthly or more frequently, they must always be charged after services are rendered.
 If the general fund charges overhead costs before services are rendered, it has borrowed money from other funds, and interfund loan rules must be followed (Loans). - b.
 Charge departments and funds only for actual costs.
 If local governments charge departments and funds based on estimated overhead costs, they should reconcile and adjust those estimates to actual costs at least once a year.
-Similarly, OMB Circular A-87 requires such reconciliation and adjustment if estimated overhead costs have been allocated to federal grants. - 3.
+Similarly, the administrative requirements, cost principles, and audit requirements located in 2 CFR 200 Uniform Guidance requires such reconciliation and adjustment if estimated overhead costs have been allocated to federal grants. - 3.
 Maintain appropriate documentation to support what overhead costs were charged to each department and fund, the amount of the charge and how it was determined.
 State law (RCW 43.09.210) says that when one fund charges another for services provided, the receiving fund should pay the full value of the services.
 Governments cannot demonstrate compliance with this law unless they maintain documentation that shows (1) the cost of each overhead cost center, (2) the level of service each provided to benefitting funds and departments and how it was determined, and (3) the amount charged to each fund and department.

-Sound allocation factors to equitably allocate overhead costs across multiple funds and departments
+Exhibit 2 Sound allocation factors to equitably allocate overhead costs across multiple funds and departments